vansh-seth/-Python-Basics-Learning/RegEx/Readme.md

 There are other several functions defined in the `re` module to work with RegEx.
 Before we explore that, let's learn about regular expressions themselves.

-If you already know the basics of RegEx, jump to Python RegEx.

 ### Specify Pattern Using RegEx

 To specify regular expressions, metacharacters are used.
 In the above example, `^` and `$` are metacharacters.